 Sherd Classification with highest practical accuracy

 The image classification model needs to accurately identify sherds from images.
 To do this each potential model needs to be trained on images of sherds.
 These images need to be modified to suit the specific model requirements.
-For example, CNN models need the training data to be a set resolution usually much smaller than modern resolutions or else training fails
+For example, CNN models need the training data to be a set resolution usually much smaller than modern resolutions or else training fails.2.
+Implementation Overview

-2. Implementation Overview

 Team CRAFT has been meticulously working on plans to implement the requirements drafted earlier with our sponsor Dr. Leszek Pawlowicz.
 Our implementation can be divided into smaller subprojects that are connected.
 Team CRAFT’s envisioned solution is to provide an accessible and consistent baseline for sherd classification for mobile and desktop applications with the help of custom-trained deep learning models.